 Ancestor-bulls without own proofs were traced back two generations from the oldest bulls with proofs in order to increase across country connections and account for the effect of selection.

 Genetic groups were defined according to unidentified parents by national origin, breed and birth year of the bull and path of selection (sire, maternal grand-sire, maternal grand-dam).
 Birth year grouping was by 1-5 year periods.
 Smaller groups (consisting of less than 15 bulls) were combined.

-in each country.
-The international evaluation file comprised international proofs expressed on the base of each country included in the analysis.
+representatives in each country.
+The international evaluation file comprised international proofs expressed on the base and unit of each country included

-Such records readily provide more information on bull performance in various countries, thereby minimising the need to resort to conversions.
+in the analysis.
+Such records readily provide more information on bull performance in various countries, thereby minimising the need to resort to

 At the same time, all recipients of Interbull results are expected to honour the agreed code of practice, decided by the Interbull Steering Committee, and only publish international evaluations on their own country scale.
 Evaluations expressed on another country scale are confidential and may only be used internally for research and review purposes.

 All recipients are also expected to follow the agreed guidelines for advertising genetic merit.
 The guidelines has been distributed to all members and is available on the Interbull homepage (http://www.interbull.org) under "Publications and Documentation/General information".

 Next routine international evaluation

 production, udder health, conformation, longevity, calving (Brown Swiss,

 Holsteins, Red Dairy Cattle) and fertility traits is scheduled for March 2008.